-Types of Intellectual Property Protection Offered by the USPTO
+Types of Intellectual Property Protection

 There are three types of patents:

-Trademarks and Servicemarks
+Trademarks and Service Marks

 While trademarks are applied to products, service marks serve the same function but are applied to services.

 Essentially, copyrights are a person’s “right to copy” his work and reproduce it.
 While copyrights can be registered, copyrightable creations are protected by copyright laws the moment they are created.
-This means that simply copying a person’s homework or journal entry, for instance, is already, technically, in violation of copyright law.
+This means that simply copying a person’s homework or journal entry, for instance, is technically in violation of copyright law.

 What Can be Patented?

-The notable description used for the items is “useful” which means that something is not automatically patentable just because it is new.
+The keyword is “useful,” which means that something is not automatically patentable just because it is new.
 Inventions need to have an actual use (as opposed to theoretical) and operate as described to be patentable.
 This means that the mere idea or suggestion of a new machine is also not patentable.
 Laws of nature, physical phenomena, and abstract ideas are similarly not patentable.

 Why Get a Patent Lawyer?